Individuals and Student Information

 Recognition of Prior Learning can reduce the duration of the course and cost involved.
 This will be discussed with the student on a case by case basis.

-If you have completed units that are similar or that have been superseded and are not recognised as equivalent then that evidence can be used toward Recognition of prior learning.
+If you have completed units that are similar or that have been superseded and are not recognised as equivalent then that evidence can be used toward Recognition of Prior Learning (RPL).

 You will need to complete the application and submit a certified copy of the document for it to be processed.
 We ask that you apply for credit upon enrolment to ensure you do not complete the units again as part of your qualification.